USA Truckload Shipping Logo

 Freight rates fluctuate based on supply and demand.
 If market rates rise above the contract rates offered in an RFP, carriers may reject tenders in favor of higher-paying spot market opportunities.

 Carriers also have limited capacity and aim to utilize it for the most profitable loads.
-If contracted rates are significantly lower than spot rates, they’ll likely prioritize spot market shipments.
-Therefore, you’ll experience more rejection when your shipments don’t offer competitive rates.
+If contracted rates are significantly lower than spot rates, they’ll likely prioritize spot market shipments and reject your shipment.

 Operational Challenges